yashkuncolienker-vb/frontend-vb-erp/README.md

-# In house CMS
+# VB ERP

-The aim of this project is to create a headless CMS which can help any startup / mature team add dynamic content to their website/app.
-The CMS will provide the create - read-update-delete functionality for the content authors.
+The aim of this project is to create a internal ERP for Valuebound.

+Modules Included:

+- PMO
+- CIMS
+- CMS
+- R&R
+- EI